-- 22.3.a If a Penalty Shot is awarded to a player on a breakaway, that player shall take the Penalty Shot. - 22.3.a (1) If the player awarded a Penalty Shot commits a penalty during the same play, that player shall take the Penalty Shot prior to serving the penalty, unless that player is ejected from the game.
+- 22.3.a If a Penalty Shot is awarded to a player on a breakaway, that player shall take the Penalty Shot. - 22.3.a (1) If the player awarded a Penalty Shot commits a penalty during the same play, that player shall take the Penalty Shot prior to serving the penalty, unless that player is ejected from the game. - 22.3.a (2) If the player awarded a Penalty Shot is injured or is ejected from the game, the coach shall select any skater of that team who was on the ice at the time of the infraction to take the Penalty Shot.

-- 22.3.a (2) If the player awarded a Penalty Shot is injured or is ejected from the game, the coach shall select any skater of that team who was on the ice at the time of the infraction to take the Penalty Shot. - 22.3.b For all other Penalty Shot awards, the coach shall select any skater of that team who was on the ice at the time of the infraction to take the Penalty Shot. - Case 1: Team A has possession of the ring in Team B's defending zone.
+- 22.3.b For all other Penalty Shot awards, the coach shall select any skater of that team who was on the ice at the time of the infraction to take the Penalty Shot. - Case 1: Team A has possession of the ring in Team B's defending zone.
 Skaters A1, A2, A3, A4, and A5 are on the ice.
-With 1:32 remaining in the second period, skater B4 (the fourth skater) deliberately enters the restricted area and becomes involved in the play while there are too many skaters in that area.
+With 1:32 remaining in the final regulation period, skater B4 (the fourth skater) deliberately enters the restricted area and becomes involved in the play while there are too many skaters in that area.
 The on-ice official immediately signals a delayed penalty.
 A5 leaves the ice and is replaced by A6.
 Team B gains control of the ring and play is stopped.
 Team A is awarded a Penalty shot.
 Team A's coach selects: - a.
 A1 to take the Penalty Shot. - b.
 A5 to take the Penalty Shot. - c.
 A6 to take the Penalty Shot. - Ruling 1: a.
-Legal. - b.
 Legal.
-A5 was not on the ice when play was stopped, but A5 was on the ice at the time the infraction occurred. - c.
+(Rule 23.3.b) - Legal.
+A5 was not on the ice when play was stopped, but A5 was on the ice at the time the infraction occurred.
+(Rule 23.3.b) - c.
 Not permitted.
 A6 was not on the ice at the time the infraction occurred.
-The player chosen to take the Penalty Shot must have been on the ice at the time of the infraction, not the stoppage in play. - 22.4 Selection of Goalkeeper - 22.4.a The goalkeeper on the ice at the time of the infraction must tend goal during the Penalty Shot.
-If that goalkeeper is injured or is ejected from the game, the alternate goalkeeper must tend goal during the Penalty Shot. - 22.4.b If a Penalty Shot is awarded during goalkeeper substitution, the goalkeeper must return to the ice to tend goal during the Penalty Shot. - Case 1: Team A has been awarded a Penalty Shot.
+The player chosen to take the Penalty Shot shall have been on the ice at the time of the infraction, not the stoppage in play.
+(Rule 23.3.b) - 22.4 Selection of Goalkeeper - 22.4.a The goalkeeper on the ice at the time of the infraction shall tend goal during the Penalty Shot.
+If that goalkeeper is injured or is ejected from the game, the alternate goalkeeper shall tend goal during the Penalty Shot. - 22.4.b If a Penalty Shot is awarded during goalkeeper substitution, the goalkeeper shall return to the ice to tend goal during the Penalty Shot. - 22.4.c If a team does not have a goalkeeper or an alternate goalkeeper, a skater may play as AGK and tend goal during the penalty shot. - Case 1: Team A has been awarded a Penalty Shot.
 Goalkeeper B1 was: - a. on the ice at the time of the infraction. - b. injured. - c. assessed an Unsportsmanlike Conduct penalty. - d. assessed a Match penalty. - e. off the ice.
 Skater B7 had substituted for the goalkeeper and was playing as AGK.